 - Be mentored by clinical instructors in the hospital and clinic settings who are committed to teaching and have exceptional skills and specialties in the profession

-- Train in our state-of-the-art voice clinic where we evaluate and treat a wide spectrum of voice disorders using stroboscopy and objective computerized measures, utilize Lee Silverman Voice Treatment, and participate in a monthly Botox clinic
+- Train in our state-of-the-art voice clinic, where we evaluate and treat a wide spectrum of voice disorders using stroboscopy and objective computerized measures, utilize Lee Silverman Voice Treatment and Speak Out!, and participate in a monthly Botox clinic

 - Become skilled in the evaluation and treatment of patients during preoperative and postoperative laryngectomy and learn tracheoesophageal prosthesis maintenance